najwa12/brain_tumor_classification_cnn/README.md

 🌟 You can explore and access the dataset on [Kaggle](https://www.kaggle.com/datasets/sartajbhuvaji/brain-tumor-classification-mri).
 Your contribution to the AI and data science community is highly appreciated! 🙌

+## ⚠️ Disclaimer

+This project has been developed **exclusively for research and educational purposes** to explore the potential of AI in medical image analysis.
+While the **AI-powered brain tumor classification system** demonstrates promising results, it is an **experimental prototype** and **not intended for clinical or diagnostic use**.

+The primary objective of this project is to gain hands-on experience with **deep learning**, **computer vision**, and **transfer learning techniques** in the context of medical imaging

 ## 🌟 Explore My Other Cutting-Edge AI Projects! 🌟

 If you found this project intriguing, I invite you to check out my other AI and machine learning initiatives, where I tackle real-world challenges across various domains: